 How To Ensure Best Execution On Your FX Transactions

-Ensuring best execution on international FX transactions can be a challenging and sometimes outright impossible task.
+Ensuring the best execution of international FX transactions can be a challenging and sometimes outright impossible task.

 However, as fund managers face a number of challenges when it comes to establishing strong and long-lasting relationships with their investors, ensuring best execution can be a great way to build confidence.

 Because such relationships are built on trust, understanding the risks involved with trading internationally and articulating potential strategies is key.
 When it comes to FX risks, costs hidden behind trading overlay strategies can affect the returns of funds if these are not managed properly, and lead to some very unhappy investors if not communicated correctly.

 Fund Managers should strive to be as transparent as possible when it comes to risk, without compromising their competitive advantage and ensuring cost control in trading execution.

 The general understanding of best execution is usually narrowed to achieving best price.
 The truth is that, when engaging in FX, investors end up facing other risks by controlling the exposures originated by raising and/or deploying capital in foreign currency.

 Focusing on the investment space, there are specific liquidity considerations that fund managers need to take into account to ensure successful delivery of FX trading and hedging programs without compromising “best practice”.
 This requires a broader understanding of the different moving elements that can affect the returns of the fund by identifying KPIs that protect the interest of investors in a holistic way.

 Ronan O'Donoghue, Investment Director at Ballybunion Capital “Achieving Best execution is essential to us.
 International investors that consider investing in our hedged share classes, are always interested to see how we are managing the FX cost and collateral impact on the fund’s performance.
 Therefore, we are constantly working with our FX counterparties to guarantee cost transparency, better trading facilities and confirm best execution.”